m-p-s/Professional_Certificate_in_Machine_Learning_Artificial_Intelligence/assignment_11/README.md

 Latest Year: The most recent vehicle is from 2021.

 ### 3. Data Preparation
-Cleaning and Preprocessing:

 Missing Values: Identify and handle missing values in columns such as manufacturer, model, condition, cylinders, fuel, odometer, title status, transmission, VIN, drive, size, type, and paint color.
 Data Types: Ensure all columns have appropriate data types (e.g., numerical for price and odometer, categorical for condition and type).
 Normalization: Normalize numerical values like price and odometer to ensure consistency.
 Categorical Encoding: Convert categorical variables into numerical values for modeling purposes.

+**vehicles.csv**: Raw data.
+**vehicles_no_null.csv** : Removed nan and missing values filled with IterativeImputer.
+**vehicles_pre_processed.csv** : Removed outliers and data is promed for modeling.

 ### 4. Modeling
-Model Selection:

-Regression Models: To predict vehicle prices based on features like year, manufacturer, model, condition, mileage, and location.
+Models used to predict vehicle prices based on features like year, manufacturer, model, condition, mileage, and location were Linear Regression, Ridge Regression and Lasso Regression.
-Classification Models: To classify vehicles into different condition categories (e.g., good, excellent, fair) based on their features.
-Clustering Models: To identify clusters of similar vehicles, which can help in understanding market segments.

 ### 5. Evaluation
-Model Evaluation:

-Performance Metrics: Use metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) for regression models, and accuracy, precision, recall for classification models.
+Used metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE) for regression models, and accuracy, precision, recall for classification models.
-Cross-Validation: Perform cross-validation to ensure the models are robust and not overfitting.
 Feature Importance: Analyze feature importance to understand which attributes most significantly impact vehicle prices and conditions.

-### 6. Deployment
-Implementation:
-TBD.

 ## Score Table
 ![Model results](https://github.com/m-p-s/Professional_Certificate_in_Machine_Learning_Artificial_Intelligence/blob/main/assignment_11/images/Overall-Performance.jpg)